-• •

 2010 Self-Response Rate 2020 Self-Response Rate 0 Risk Factors 1-2 Risk Factors 3+ Risk Factors

-2010 Self-Response Rate - 0.75 0.4 -0.02 -0.54
+2010 Self-Response Rate 0.75 0.4 -0.02 -0.54

 2020 Self-Response Rate 0.75 0.31 0.16 -0.54

 0 Risk Factors 0.4 0.31 - -0.76 -0.9

-1-2 Risk Factors -0.02 0.16 -0.76 0.39
+1-2 Risk Factors -0.02 0.16 -0.76 - 0.39

-3+ Risk Factors -0.54 -0.54 -0.9 0.39
+3+ Risk Factors -0.54 -0.54 -0.9 0.39 -

-Table 4.
-Correlations: Census Self-Response Rates and Community Resilience Estimates insight into the collective efficacy of each parish or county within the case study region.
+By using both census self-response rates as an imperfect estimate of the upper bounds and community resilience estimates as an approximation of the lower bounds, we can gain clearer insight into the collective efficacy of each parish or county within the case study region.
 Correlations between the two measures support this claim.
-As table 3 demonstrates, there is a strong negative correlation between self-response rates to the 2010 and 2020 U.S. Censuses and the percentage of county/parish households with three or more risk factors.
-This suggests that counties/parishes with low self-response rates also tend to possess a higher proportion of households with three or more risk factors used in the construction of community resilience estimates, as visible in figures 9 and 10.
-Interestingly, this is not the case for the relationship between 2020 U.S. Census self-response rates and the percentage of households with either one or two risk factors.
+As Table 3 demonstrates, there is a strong negative correlation between self-response rates to the 2010 and 2020 U.S. censuses and the percentage of county/parish households with three or more risk factors.
+This suggests that counties/parishes with low self-response rates also tend to possess a higher proportion of households with three or more risk factors used in the construction of community resilience estimates, as visible in Figures 9 and 10.
+Interestingly, this is not the case for the relationship between 2020 U.S. census self-response rates and the percentage of households with either one or two risk factors.
 For this relationship, we see that there is a weak positive correlation between the two measures in 2020, while there is a weak negative correlation between them in 2010.
-This indicates that there is no meaningful relationship between the U.S. Census self-response rates and the measure for households with one to two risk factors.
+This indicates that there is no meaningful relationship between the U.S. census self-response rates and the measure for households with one to two risk factors.